-Marriage And The Guide To Prenuptial Agreements
+Marriage And The Guide To Prenuptial Agreement

 No one anticipates or expects a premature death.
 Nevertheless, most responsible parents have life insurance policies to protect their families if the unthinkable does occur.
 Similarly, no couple anticipates or expects a divorce.
-Nevertheless, responsible spouses obtain insurance policies, in the event that the unthinkable does occur.
+Nevertheless, responsible spouses obtain insurance policies, if the unthinkable does occur.
 The legal term for this insurance policy is a prenuptial agreement.
 Incidentally, this approach is often a good way to discuss the “p-word” with a future spouse, because broaching the subject can be delicate, to say the least.

 Illinois follows the Uniform Premarital Agreement Act, which helps ensure consistency among the states in terms of the content and enforceability of premarital agreements.
 The law also applies to postnuptial agreements between spouses.